stetson06/portfolio/_posts/2022-01-26-cnn-fruit-classification.md

 ```
 <br>
-Depending on how many configurations are to be tested, how many epochs are required for each, and the speed of processing - this can take a long time, but the results will most definitely guide us towards a more optimal architecture!
+Depending on how many configurations are to be tested, how many epochs are required for each, and the speed of processing, this can take a long time, but the results will most definitely guide us toward a more optimal architecture!

 <br>
 #### Updated Network Architecture

-Based upon the tested network architectures, the best in terms of validation accuracy was one that contains **3 Convolutional Layers**.
-The first has **96 filters** and the subsequent two each **64 filters**.
-Each of these layers have an accompanying MaxPooling Layer (this wasn't tested).
-The network then has **1 Dense (Fully Connected) Layer** following flattening with **160 neurons** with **Dropout applied** - followed by our output layer.
+Based upon the tested network architectures, the best in terms of validation accuracy is one that contains **3 Convolutional Layers**.
+The first has **96 filters** and the subsequent two has **64 filters** each.
+Each of these three convolutional layers has an accompanying MaxPooling Layer (this wasn't tested).
+The network then has **1 Dense (Fully Connected) Layer** following flattening with **160 neurons** with **Dropout applied**, followed by our output layer.
 The chosen optimizer was **Adam**.

 ```python